autowarefoundation/autoware-documentation/docs/how-to-guides/others/yabloc-guide.md

-# Using YabLoc with Autoware
+# Using YabLoc in Autoware

 ## What is YabLoc?

-todo
+YabLoc is a camera-based localization method.
+It estimates position by matching road surface markings extracted from images with a vector map.
+Point cloud maps and LiDAR are not required.
+YabLoc enables users localize with vehicles that are not equipped with LiDAR and in environments where point cloud maps are not available.

 ### Principle

-YabLoc uses a particle filter.
-The basic principle is illustrated in the diagram below.
-It extract road surface markings by masking the line segments by the road area obtained from graph-based segmentation.
-The red line in the center-top of the diagram represents the line segments identified as road surface markings.
-YabLoc transforms these segments for each particle and determine the particle's weight by comparing them with the cost map generated from lanelet2.
+The diagram below illustrates the basic principle of YabLoc.
+It extracts road surface markings by masking the line segments using the road area obtained from graph-based segmentation.
+The red line at the center-top of the diagram represents the line segments identified as road surface markings.
+YabLoc transforms these segments for each particle and determines the particle's weight by comparing them with the cost map generated from Lanelet2.

 ![node_diagram](images/yabloc-integration-guide/yabloc_principle.png)

-## Packages
+### YabLoc Packages
 - [yabloc_common](https://github.com/autowarefoundation/autoware.universe/tree/main/localization/yabloc/yabloc_common/README.md)
 - [yabloc_imgproc](https://github.com/autowarefoundation/autoware.universe/tree/main/localization/yabloc/yabloc_imgproc/README.md)
 - [yabloc_particle_filter](https://github.com/autowarefoundation/autoware.universe/tree/main/localization/yabloc/yabloc_particle_filter/README.md)